zhuyizheng/protein/README.md

 ## Filter the candidates by choosing only the ones whose H or L is close to C

-Run [interface_residues.py](./interface_residues.py).
+Copy [interface_residues.py](./interface_residues.py) to the DiffAb directory.
+Working in the DiffAb directory, run [interface_residues.py](./interface_residues.py).
 On the screen prints the paths to pdbs whose H or L is close to C

 ## Convert the candidates from pdb to fasta